Key Concepts

 ZK Rollups

-ZK rollups, or zero-knowledge rollups, are a Layer 2 scaling solution that uses cryptographic proofs to verify the validity of transactions off-chain before bundling them and submitting a proof to the main blockchain.
-Each batch of transactions is accompanied by a zero-knowledge proof, which ensures that all transactions within the batch are valid without revealing the underlying data.
-This method provides immediate finality and high security, as the main chain only needs to verify the proof rather than each individual transaction, significantly reducing the computational load and enhancing scalability.
+Also known as zero-knowledge rollups, this Layer 2 scaling method uses cryptographic proofs to verify transactions off-chain before submitting them to the main blockchain.
+Each batch is accompanied by a zero-knowledge proof, ensuring all transactions are valid without revealing sensitive data.
+ZK rollups provide immediate finality, strong security, and reduced computational load on the main chain.

 Sequencers